 - Less than 50 ml/30 min fluid loss.

-- An additional safety factor shall be considered for thickening time.
-In these operations the actual thickening time might be reduced and gel strength development considerably accelerated due to the loss of filtrate while the cement slurry flows under pressure behind the casing between the perforations.
+- We can consider an additional safety factor for thickening time.
+In these operations, we might see a reduction in the actual thickening time, and gel strength development considerably accelerated due to the loss of filtrate while the cement slurry flows under pressure behind the casing between the perforations.

 Please drop your questions or comments in the space below.
-I will be glad to answers your questions, or receive your contribution to enrich this article.
+I will be glad to answers your questions or receive your contribution to enriching this article.